 Learn at their own pace

 Mastering tricky words and unfamiliar tenses can be a little...tense.
-Fortunately, learning a new language doesn’t have to be all work and no play.
-Mango Premiere helps reward users with fun lessons, cultural opportunities and even provides access to foreign films.
-Instead of repeating words out loud, Mango will connect your assignees with relevant clips and lessons to help solidify lesson plans and make them applicable to everyday life.
+Fortunately, language and culture training doesn’t have to be all work and no play.
+Engaging, self-paced lessons packed with interactive features makes learning addicting.
 Since Mango is available on mobile devices, users can learn about provoz in the Czech Republic all while sitting in provoz (traffic)!
 Encourage your assignees to set a little time aside to practice their language skills-- even a short daily commute will help dramatically improve their communication abroad.